galuhsahid/galuhsahid.github.io/about.md

 Three of my favorite things are **data, tech, & design**.
 My passion is making data science and computer science more accessible to people.

-Right now I am:

-- A data engineer at Midtrans
+Right now I'm working as a data engineer at Midtrans.
-- Participating in the [Increasing Rust's Reach](http://reach.rust-lang.org) program.
-I'm working on [Diesel](http://diesel.rs), a safe, extensible ORM and Query Builder for Rust

 Sometimes I: